srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 ### Scenario 1: Disabled VLAN tagging

-In this scenario of the previous VLAN post, SR Linux switches were configured with the `vlan-tagging false` option.
+In this scenario SR Linux are configured with the `vlan-tagging false` option.
 With this option, all incoming frames are forwarded without any modifications.

 /// details | SR Linux Configuration
     type: tip